binarylawyer/AegisCore/README.md

 # AegisCore

-I shortened the description from this longer one.
 Aegis Core is the institutional operating system designed to solve the global art market’s critical paradox: the conflict between high-net-worth collector privacy and stringent financial regulation.
 By pioneering a proprietary "Double-Blind" compliance architecture, Aegis Core separates identity verification from market participation.

 Trusted law firms utilize our Opus-powered compliance engine to verify clients off-chain, issuing anonymous, non-falsifiable ERC-3643 attestations on-chain.
 This allows verified collectors to trade fractionalized, high-value art assets—legally wrapped in Delaware Series LLCs or Luxembourg Compartments—with absolute anonymity, while providing sellers with cryptographic proof of eligibility.